brucek/brucek.github.io/_drafts/power-irv.md

 * tally up the votes in each race<sup>*</sup> (so 3 sets of head-to-head totals)
 * whoever has the highest vote count in any race wins<sup>**</sup>

 The idea is that by running the 3 pairwise elections and taking the highest total count, we will pick the best coalition-builder.
-If one of the candidates were to drop out, who can build the strongest coalition including their supporters?
+If one of the candidates were to drop out, which of the others can build the strongest coalition including these orphaned supporters?

 This is the trick to fixing the center squeeze problem - if either of the regular IRV losers can combine forces to defeat a center-squeezed winner, they should win - and by taking the highest vote total overall, you can see which coalition has the greatest overall support.